ChiomaScripts/My-Portfolio/Automated Files & Folders Organiser/README.md

-# 📂 Automated File & Folder Organiser
+# 📂 Automated Files & Folders Organiser

 ## 📌 Project Overview
 This Python script acts as a **"digital janitor"**, automating the organisation of files and folders within a user-specified directory.
 It categorises text files (`.txt`), CSV files (`.csv`), and directories, while also **removing unnecessary temporary folders**.